istvanzk/rpicampy/README.md

 - USB web camera using fswebcam utility.

-- Implement infra-red (IR) or visible light (VL) reflector control via GPIO (configured with `use_irl` and `bcm_irlport` parameters)
+- Implement infra-red (IR) or visible light (VL) reflector control via GPIO (configured with `use_irl` and `bcm_irlport` parameters in the configuration file under the `camConfig` section)

-- Implement PIR sensor as external trigger for the camera job, which replaces the job scheduler (configured with `use_pir` and `bcm_pirport` parameters)
+- Implement PIR sensor as external trigger via GPIO for the camera job, which replaces the job scheduler (configured with `use_pir` and `bcm_pirport` parameters in the configuration file under the `camConfig` section)

-The image file names are:  '%d%m%y-%H%M%S-CAMID.jpg', where CAMID is the image/camera identification string `image_id` specified in the configuration file.
-The images are saved locally in a sub-folder under the root `image_dir` folder specified in the cofiguration file.
-The sub-folder name is the current date `%d%m%y`.
+The captured images are stored locally in a sub-folder with the current date 'DDMMY' as name, under the `image_dir` folder, specified in the configuration file under the `dirConfig` section.
-When using picamera module, the images are automatically rotated with the `image_rot` angle (degrees) specified in the configuration file.
+The captured image local file names are 'DDMMYY-HHMMSS-CAMID.jpg', where CAMID is the camera identification string `cam_id`, specified in the configuration file under the `camConfig` section.

 The rpicam module implements a 'dark' time long exposure time or an IR/VL reflector ON/OFF switch.
-The 'dark' time period (start and stop) can be configured manually using the hour/min parameters set in the configuration file.
+The 'dark' time period (start and stop) can be configured manually using the hour/min parameters set in the configuration file under the `timerConfig` section.
-Alternatively, the 'dark' time period can be configured automatically using the [PyEphem](http://rhodesmill.org/pyephem/) and the location parameters (latitude and longitude) set in the configuration file.
+Alternatively, the 'dark' time period can be configured automatically using the [PyEphem](http://rhodesmill.org/pyephem/) and the location parameters (latitude and longitude) `lat_lon` set in the configuration file under the `camConfig` section.
-During the 'dark' time period the IR light is controlled via the GPIO BCM port number `bcm_irport` when `use_ir=1` set in the configuration file.
+During the 'dark' time period the IR light is controlled via the GPIO BCM port number `bcm_irport` when `use_ir=1` set in the configuration file under the `camConfig` section.

 Note: GPIO access is via the [rpi.gpio compatibility package](https://rpi-lgpio.readthedocs.io/en/latest/index.html) on Linux kernels which support [/dev/gpiochipX](https://www.thegoodpenguin.co.uk/blog/stop-using-sys-class-gpio-its-deprecated/).